Are you in for some SEO hacks?

 The reason why HTTPS sites are more preferable in the eyes of Google for one simple reason: they’re more secure, and therefore more trusted.
 You see, Google has always been about serving its users in the best possible way.
 So if it had a choice to choose a website, then it would obviously try to go for one that is better for its users.

 HTTP or Hypertext Transfer Protocol is an efficient system for exchanging information over the web.
 This protocol is more concerned about how the information is being presented to an Internet user, but not so much about how it reaches them from the source.

 HTTPS or Hypertext Transfer Protocol is self-explanatory.
-When compared to HTTP, it essentially follows the same protocol, but is secure.
-Which means, when data travels from point A to point B, it goes through a secure route.
+When compared to HTTP, it essentially follows the same protocol but is secure.
+This means, when data travels from point A to point B, it goes through a secure route.
 Anyone trying to crack it wouldn’t succeed as they would with an HTTP site.